Chuo-ku Tourism Association Official Blog

 kaede201801.JPG

-The Kaede River diverted from the vicinity of Kabuto-cho on the Nihonbashi River (currently near the Edobashi Junction) to the south, and was about 1.2 km from the confluence of the Kyobashi River and Hatchobori (Sakuragawa) (currently near the Kyobashi Junction).
-The Toshin Expressway was reclaimed from 1960 (Showa 35) to 1965 (Showa Expressway.
+The Kaede River split south from the vicinity of Kabuto-cho on the Nihonbashi River (now near the Edobashi Junction) to the south and reaches the confluence of the Kyobashi River and Hatchobori (Sakuragawa) (now near the Kyobashi Junction).
+However, it was reclaimed from 1960 (Showa 35) to 1965 (Showa 40), and now the Toshin Beltway on the Metropolitan Expressway passes through its traces.

-The yellow part in the map below is where Kaedegawa used to flow.
+The map below, the yellow part, is where the maple river used to flow.

 kaede201800.jpg

-The starting point (A) was where Kabutobashi used to be.
+The starting point (A) was where the Kabuto Bridge was once located.

-The photo below shows a view of the place where Kabutobashi would have been built in front of Kabuto Shrine.
+The photo below shows a view of the place where the Kabuto Bridge would have been built in front of Kabuto Shrine.

 kaede201804.JPG